Cybertelecom

 USPS E-COM

 The USPS has learned about this thing called electronic mail and electronic transactions.
 It occurs to the USPS that if everyone were to use these electronic thingies, First Class mail would get wiped out and so would all that revenue.
-After some careful strategic planning, the USPS launched an attack on email with a classic pincer movement: on the left flank, the USPS initiated its own email service known as E-COM ; on the rank flank, the USPS considered banning all private email service.

 E-COM was a simple concept.
 The USPS would set up a network where a message would originate electronically.
 It would then be sent to one of a handful of participating postal offices that had terminals, where it would be printed out.
-The hard copy of the message would then be delivered to its destination - essentially in the same manner and with the same speed as first class mail.
-USPS launched this service in 1981.
-[ECPA 1985 Report p 45]

 With respect to the relevant judicial decisions defining the nature of common carriage, we note that none of the parties to this proceeding appears to dispute that ECOM service would constitute a common carrier offering if it were to be provided by an entity other than the Postal Service.
-[Oh really?!?!?!]
 We also conclude independently that ECOM is a quasi-public offering of a for-profit service which affords the public an opportunity to transmit messages of its own design and choosing.
 Based on those judicially defined criteria, we find that, in offering ECOM, the Postal Service is engaging in a common carrier activity.

 ECOM Notes